 Back again on dry land, we head in the direction of the Walled Garden again to find the whereabouts of the Castle itself.
 After failing to find any signposts, we stop a bunch of local yufs [youths] and ask for their help.
 At this point we're told that the castle was knocked down years ago and the only significant bits remaining are one of the corner towers and a big gate closer to the town centre.

 A quick Google search confirms this.
 During a grand ball in 1922, the castle caught fire and was completely gutted.
-Nearly as much as I was in hearing this.
+Nearly as much as we were in hearing this.
 After years surviving as a shell (lots of ghost stories apparently) the building was finally pulled down in 1970.